Captain's Log: The State of Spinnaker

-Our community began as a partnership between Netflix & Google, eager to share the benefits of Continuous Delivery.
-Now it’s a vibrant OSS project, attracting hundreds of companies to participate as it evolves, integrating unique use cases and tools.
+Our community began as a partnership between Netflix and Google, eager to share the benefits of Continuous Delivery.
+Now it’s a vibrant open source project, attracting hundreds of companies to participate as it evolves, integrating unique use cases and tools.
 Behold!

 GitHub events in Spinnaker repositories

-After steadily building momentum since its first OSS release in 2015, Spinnaker activity takes off.
+After steadily building momentum since its first open source release in 2015, Spinnaker activity takes off.
 In December 2019, significant events within a week achieved a recent high of more than 4 times the weekly average so far:

 Contributions per company

 Building from a committed base of key organizations, 2019 saw a rise in contributions from end-user companies and new stakeholders like Armory, OpsMx, and Amazon.
 The average number of contributions from companies besides Netflix and Google in H2 2019 was more than 2.5 times the average from December 2015 to today: